 While the surgery was successful, it left T-Boz with one side effect: poor balance.
 In her recovery, she educated others on sickle cell anemia while working on new music with a positive message.

-“Doctors, they didn’t give me a happy ending,” T-Boz said, reflecting on her brain tumor and her sickle cell anemia. “‘You won’t live past 30, you’ll be disabled your whole life.
-You’ll never have kids.
-I was looking around the room like, ‘I don’t know who he’s talking to cause that’s not my story.”
+“Doctors, they didn’t give me a happy ending,” T-Boz told CNN in 2011, reflecting on her brain tumor and her sickle cell anemia. “‘You won’t live past 30, you’ll be disabled your whole life.
+You’ll never have kids.’
+I was looking around the room like, ‘I don’t know who he’s talking to cause that’s not my story.'”

 Apparently, T-Boz was right.
 Just take a look at beautiful daughter, Chase, below: